bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/create-react-app-master/packages/react-dev-utils/README.md

 ##### `choosePort(host: string, defaultPort: number): Promise<number | null>`

 Returns a Promise resolving to either `defaultPort` or next available port if the user confirms it is okay to do.
-If the port is taken and the user has refused to use another port, or if the terminal is not interactive and can’t present user with the choice, resolves to `null`.
+If the port is taken and the user has refused to use another port, or if the terminal is not interactive and can't present user with the choice, resolves to `null`.

 ##### `createCompiler(args: Object): WebpackCompiler`